brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 production Model B to provide R-S (Release and Start), Flag Mark, and Record Mark.
 Those don't seem like general-purpose keys.

-All of this added almost two inches of height to the bottom of the unit, but it looks like the typewriter sat in a depressed area on the 1620 console desk so this didn't matter.
+All of this added almost two inches of height to the bottom of the unit, but it looks like the typewriter sat in a recessed area on the 1620 console desk so this didn't matter.

 # Mechanical Realities